kukiron/stock-data-app/README.md

-# Getting Started
+# Company Stock Data App

 This app presents company stock price real-time data.

+Initial aim was to build a clone of [Google Finance](https://www.google.com/finance/).
+But ended up as a "discount version", mainly because of the API call limit.

+## Getting Started

-It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using [Alpha Vantage API](https://www.alphavantage.co/documentation/#).
+The project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using [Alpha Vantage API](https://www.alphavantage.co/documentation/#).

-## Run the Project

 To run the project locally -